Chitty Chitty Bang Bang (musical): Touring productions

-UK and Ireland tour (2015–2017)

 A new production produced by Music and Lyrics Productions opened at the West Yorkshire Playhouse for the Christmas 2015 season, directed by James Brining and choreographed by Stephen Mear.
 Following the run at the West Yorkshire Playhouse, the production toured the UK and Ireland and ended in February 2017 at the Bristol Hippodrome.
 Casting for the tour included Jason Manford and Lee Mead as Caractacus Potts, Phill Jupitus and Shaun Williamson as Baron Bomburst, Michelle Collins and Claire Sweeney as Baroness Bomburst, Carrie Hope Fletcher and Charlotte Wakefield as Truly Scrumptious and Martin Kemp and Jos Vantyler as the Childcatcher.
 On March 20, 2020, Charles Hanson of Hanson Auctioneers in Staffordshire announced the firm would sell approximately 120 items, including the flying car, from this production on April 20.

-UK and Ireland tour (2024–2025)

-A new production directed by Thom Southerland, choreographed by Karen Bruce and designed by Morgan Large opened at the Mayflower Theatre, Southampton on April 30, 2024, before embarking on a UK and Ireland tour until May 2025.
-In November 2023, it was announced that Adam Garcia will star as Caractactus Potts, with Ore Oduba taking over in the role from March 2025.
-Further casting includes Liam Fox as Grandpa Potts, Ellie Nunn as Truly Scrumptious and Elaine C. Smith, or Charlie Brooks as the Childcatcher (a role The Vivienne had also been due to play).
+A new production directed by Thom Southerland, choreographed by Karen Bruce and designed by Morgan Large opened at the Mayflower Theatre, Southampton, on April 30, 2024, before embarking on a UK and Ireland tour until May 2025.
+In November 2023, it was announced that Adam Garcia would star as Caractactus Potts, with Ore Oduba taking over in the role from March 2025.
+Further casting included Liam Fox as Grandpa Potts, Ellie Nunn as Truly Scrumptious and Charlie Brooks, Elaine C. Smith and The Vivienne (who died during the tour) as the Childcatcher.

+A revival will open at the Watermill Theatre in Newbury, Berkshire, from 26 May to 13 September 2026, directed by the theatre's artistic director Paul Hart.